 According to the Greek researcher Herodotus of Halicarnassus (fifth century BCE), Syennesis of Cilicia and Labynetus of Babylon negotiated a peace treaty between king king Alyattes of Lydia and king Cyaxares of Media.

 This is all that is known about this first Syennesis.
 We do not even know his real name.
-The Labynetus mentioned in this fragment probably is the later king of the Babylonian Empire, Nabonidus (ruled 556-539).
-The solar eclipse can be dated on 28 May 585 BCE.
+The Labynetus mentioned in this fragment probably is the later king of the Babylonian Empire, Nabonidus (r.556-539).
+The solar eclipse can be dated to May 28, 585 BCE.

 Appuašu is mentioned as king of Cilicia in a Babylonian chronicle that refers to a campaign of king Neriglissar in 557/556 (ABC 6).
 He must have been the son of Syennesis I and will have used the same title, although this is not mentioned.
 Although the Babylonian army reached Cilicia and crossed the Taurus mountain range, Appuašu was not defeated.

 It is possible that Neriglissar attacked Cilicia because Appuašu was a vassal king of the Median empire, the rival of Babylonia.
 We cannot be certain about it.
 When the Medes were defeated by the Persian leader Cyrus the Great, Appuašu may have tried to regain his independence, but he was unsuccesful.
 He probably became a vassal king of Persia in c.546, after Cyrus the Great had conquered Croesus of Lydia.

 Oromedon is mentioned as the father of Syennesis II.
 If he was king of Cilicia, he must have used the title Syennesis, but this is not mentioned in our sources.